Sensors » Proximity Sensors and Range Finders » Carriers for ST Time-of-Flight (ToF) Distance Sensors »

 Using the VL53L5CX

-Important note: This product might ship with a protective liner covering the sensor IC. for proper sensing performance.
+Important note: This product might ship with a protective liner covering the sensor IC.
+The liner must be removed for proper sensing performance.

 At least four connections are necessary to use the VL53L5CX board: VIN, GND, SCL, and SDA.
-The VIN pin should be connected to a 2.8 V to 5.5 V source, and GND should be connected to 0 volts.
-An on-board linear voltage regulator converts VIN to a 3.3 V supply for the VL53L5CX IC.
-Note that if your input voltage is under 3.6 V, you can connect it directly to VDD instead to bypass the regulator; in this configuration, VIN should remain disconnected.
+The VIN pin should be connected to a 3.3 V to 5.5 V source, and GND should be connected to 0 volts.
+An on-board linear voltage regulator converts VIN to a 3.3 V supply, which can be accessed via the VDD pin, for the VL53L5CX IC.
+Supply voltages between 2.5 V and 3.6 V can also be connected to VDD (with VIN left disconnected) to bypass the regulator and power the board directly.

 The LPn and I2C_RST pins are inputs and the INT pin is an open-drain output.
-LPn and INT are pulled up to 3.3 V by the board, while I2C_RST is pulled down to GND.
-These three pins are connected to level-shifters on the board and are 5V-tolerant, but LPn and INT are usable as-is with 5 V microcontrollers: the microcontroller can read the INT output as long as its logic high threshold is below 3.3 V, and the microcontroller can alternate its own output between low and high-impedance states to drive the LPn pin.
+LPn and INT are pulled up to VDD by the board, while I2C_RST is pulled down to GND.
+These three pins are not connected to level-shifters on the board and are not 5V-tolerant, but LPn and INT are usable as-is with 5 V microcontrollers: the microcontroller can read the INT output as long as its logic high threshold is below VDD, and the microcontroller can alternate its own output between low and high-impedance states to drive the LPn pin.
 Alternatively, our 4-channel bidirectional logic level shifter can be used externally with those pins.

 The sensor’s 7-bit target address defaults to 0101001b on power-up.
 It can be changed to another value by writing one of the device configuration registers, but the new address only applies until the sensor is reset or powered off.
 ST’s UM2884 (1MB pdf) document describes how to use multiple VL53L5CX sensors on the same I²C bus by individually enabling I²C communication on each sensor with its LPn pin and assigning it a unique address.

-The I²C interface on the VL53L5CX is compliant with the I²C fast mode (400 kHz) standard.
+The I²C interface on the VL53L5CX is compliant with the I²C fast mode plus (1 MHz) standard.